Summer 2014: June 23 - July 22 Download the Undergraduate Program Brochure ( 2.17 mb )

 Fax: (919) 684-5661

-The Organization for Tropical Studies (OTS) and the Office of Study Abroad (OSA) at Duke University proudly present an exciting opportunity to study tropical biology in Costa Rica.
-Based at OTS Field Stations, this undergraduate course provides access to a broad array of tropical ecosystems, including lowland wet forest at La Selva, dry forest, and wetlands at Palo Verde, and premontane moist forest at Las Cruces.
+The Organization for Tropical Studies (OTS) and the Duke University Global Education Office for Undergraduates (GEO-U) proudly present an exciting opportunity to study tropical biology in Costa Rica.
+Based at OTS field stations, this undergraduate program provides access to a broad array of tropical ecosystems, including lowland wet forest on the Atlantic slope of Costa Rica, dry forest and wetlands in northwest Costa Rica, and premontane moist forest in southern Costa Rica.

 The course also covers topics on conservation biology, including forest fragmentation, restoration, and other factors affecting biodiversity.

-Upon successful completion of the program, students will receive one course credit from Duke University.Go to top
+Upon successful completion of the program, students will receive one course credit (or four credit hours) from Duke University.Go to top

-We will visit 4 OTS stations.
+We will visit 3 OTS stations.
 La Selva Biological Station, located in lowland tropical forest on the Atlantic slope, is an internationally renowned research center and home to thousands of species of flora and fauna.
 Palo Verde Biological Station, located in seasonally dry forest of northwest Costa Rica, provides direct access to extensive wetlands with a host of magnificent waterfowl.
 Las Cruces Biological Station, located in pre-montane wet forest of southern Costa Rica, is a station focused on restoration ecology and home to the Wilson Botanical Garden, the largest in Central America.
-Las Alturas Biological Station, near Las Cruces Biological Station, is a rustic site adjacent the enormous Amistad National Park, which extends down through Panama and is the largest protected area in Costa Rica.
-The course will also visit a high-mountain site in Cerro de la Muerte.
-If you would like more information on the sites to be visited, please email undergradprograms @ ots.ac.cr.Go to top
+If you would like more information on the sites to be visited, please email undergradprograms @ ots.cr.Go to top

 Students who are interested in adding 2-3 weeks of Spanish classes with a language academy tailored to their current level and a homestay with a Costa Rican family to the end of the summer program, please contact the Coordinator of Undergraduate Programs (jennifer.stynoski @ ots.ac.cr).Go to Top